657KB/657-life/pages/index.md

 I am `657`, a software developer from China.
 657 is a homophone of my name in Chinese.

 You can contact me by sending an email to kuyermqi@outlook.com.
-Sometimes I use "kuyermqi" as my username.
-"Kuyermqi" is a word formed by rearranging the pinyin of my Chinese name.
+Sometimes I use "Kuyermqi" as my username.
+"Kuyermqi" is a coined word derived by applying a simple rail fence cipher to the pinyin of my Chinese name.
+It's unique—though a bit childish, I think it's pretty cool.

 <div>
   <img